ArweaveTeam/docs.arweave.org-info/mining/metrics.md

 why.
 The node should detect and adjust to high latencies by selecting different peers.
 But it can take some time to find new peers - during this period syncing/packing rate may dip.

-## Total Chunks Written

-**Metric**: `chunks_stored`

-This widget display the total number of chunks written (in bytes) over the current dashboard time period.
-This can provide a gauge of how much data you've synced and packed over a given time period.

-## Chunks Written

-**Metric**: `chunks_stored`

-This panel tracks the number of chunks written per second (in bytes).
-Each chunk written is assumed to be 256 KiB.
-This may differ from your packing rate as each chunk written may need a different number of packing operations (0 to 2 depending on the format the chunk is received and the format it is written)

-**Debugging**: If your node is mining and packing at the same time you may see your hash rate drop.
-Consulting this panel can help you determine if an increase in packing activity corresponds with the drop in hash rate.

 ## Packing Rate